exercism/v3/languages/ruby/exercises/concept/basics/.meta/design.md

 The Concepts this exercise unlocks are:

-- `variables-basic`: know what a variable is; know how to define a variable; know how to update a variable; know how to use type inference for variables.
-- `methods-basic`: know how to define a method; know how to return a value from a method; know how to call a method; know that methods must be defined in classes; know about the `public` access modifier; know about the `static` modifier.
-- `integers-basic`: know how to define an integer; know how to use mathematical operators on integers.
-- `constants-basic`: know how to define an integer; know how to use mathematical operators on integers.
+- `basics`: know what a variable is; know how to define a variable; know how to update a variable; know how to use type inference for variables; know how to define a method; know how to return a value from a method; know how to call a method; know that methods must be defined in classes; know about the `public` access modifier; know about the `static` modifier; know how to define an integer; know how to use mathematical operators on integers; know how to define an integer; know how to use mathematical operators on integers.

 ## Prequisites